 Private rental market shrinking drastically as landlords sell up

-Over half of rental properties sold in March this year did not return to private rented market, report says
+Over half of rental properties sold in March this year did not return to the rental market, report says

-The outnumbering of prospective tenants to rentals may be partly due to pandemic-born hybrid and remote working which have allowed people to choose locations without thinking about the office commute, the report, by Propertymark, the trade body for estate agents, said.
+The outnumbering of prospective tenants to rentals may be partly due to pandemic-born patterns of hybrid and remote working, which have allowed people to choose locations without having to consider the office commute, the report by Propertymark, the trade body for estate agents, said.

-According to the report, the average number of properties a estate agent branch in the UK reported it was currently advertising for rent decreased from 30.4 to just 15.6 between March 2019 and March 2022, revealing a significant reduction in places available for renters to live.
+According to the report, the average number of properties that estate agents in the UK reported they were currently advertising for rent decreased from 30.4 to just 15.6 between March 2019 and March 2022, revealing a significant reduction in places available for renters to live.

-During the same four-year period, the company found that 94 per cent of landlords who removed their property from the rental market did so to sell it.

-Propertymark found that London letting agents overwhelmingly reported that the number of investors buying properties had decreased over the last three years.

 Register for free to continue reading